 Just opposite the 18th-century bullring, Hotel Polo has light-filled, stylish rooms ranging from singles to quadruples, with the double premiums being the most spacious option for couples.
 There’s a communal living room with a microwave, kettle and fridge, and an honesty bar on the rooftop terrace, where you’ll also enjoy amazing views over the rooftops and beyond.

-Situated just down the winding little road that leads to Ronda’s understated 17th century “Old Bridge” (one of the two that Puente Nuevo was built to improve upon), Aire Hotel offers three indivudally-decorated rooms in a stately old townhouse.
-The owner is consistently praised for being charming and helpful, and the beds are said to be exceptionally comfortable (perhaps no surprise, given that the hotel describes itself as “adults only”).
+Just down the winding little road that leads to Ronda’s understated 17th-century Old Bridge, one of the two that Puente Nuevo was built to improve upon, Aire Hotel has three individually decorated rooms in a stately old townhouse.
+The owner is charming and helpful, and the beds exceptionally comfortable.
 An excellent breakfast is included in the room price.